Nina Recipes: Mürbeteig, also called "1-2-3-Teig" (1-2-3-Dough) - German Shortcrust Pastry Recipe

 Go to Mürbeteig basic recipe (Basic German Shortcrust Pastry Recipe)

-The main ingredients for Mürbeteig – Sweet German Shortcrust Pastry are 1 part sugar, 2 parts fat (usually butter), 3 parts cake or all-purpose flour, salt, and flavors of your choice (vanilla, lemon peel).
+The main ingredients for Mürbeteig – Sweet German Shortcrust Pastry are 1 part sugar,2 parts fat (usually butter with min.
+80% fat), 3 parts cake or all-purpose flour, salt, and flavours of your choice (vanilla, lemon peel).
 To this, you can also add egg yolk or whole eggs.
-The best part: you don’t need to knead your dough, you can easily mix the ingredients by hand so no kitchen appliance is needed.
+The best part: you don’t need to knead your dough; you can easily mix the ingredients by hand, so no kitchen appliance is needed.
 You can use any of the recipes below and bake a lot of delicious cookies.
 Though most people, when they hear Mürbeteig, understand “1-2-3-Teig“, there are, actually, more types of it, with a slight variation of the proportion of the ingredients.

 • Rollable Shortcrust Pastry (ausrollfähiger Mürbeteig):

-• This is the classical 1-2-3-Dough (sugar, fat, flour), what people usually expect when they hear “Mürbeteig“.
+• This is the classical 1-2-3-Dough (sugar, fat, flour), which people usually expect when they hear “Mürbeteig“.

 • It is ideal for rolling out and, therefore, used to make cookies, but also for pie crusts, tarts, and quiches.